mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 ## Authentication

-Like the v1 API, the v2 API uses basic auth with the same secret.
-This token is usually in `grin/main/.api_secret`.
+Like the v1 API, the v2 API uses basic auth.
+However, the foreign and owner API do not share the same secret.
+- The Owner API use the same token as the V1 Rest API, usually defined in `grin/main/.api_secret`.
+- The Foreign API use its own token, usually defined in `grin/main/.foreign_api_secret`.

 ## Wallet support